 But what makes Lover so hard to really LOVE is that I can’t stop imagining the album it could’ve been.
 Taylor could have put out a version of Lover that was 10-12 songs long where every track was fire, and it was all tied together by a cohesive narrative.
 It would’ve been an interesting, profound love story that both celebrated a happy, healthy relationship while balancing that with the gritty realism of how hard Taylor has had to fight for that relationship.
 There would’ve still been plenty of dynamic contrast, from the euphoric “Paper Rings” to the ethereal calmness of “It’s Nice to Have a Friend” and yet it wouldn’t feel disjointed or jumbled.
 That version would have eclipsed any of Taylor’s prior albums, and been a true masterpiece for the ages.
 Taylor simply chose not to put that album out.

 This manifests in a lot of different ways.
 With “False God,” we have a song that is inoffensive and tolerable, but I can’t help but think most people wouldn’t miss it if it was gone.
 With “I Think He Knows,” we get a cheap, shallow pop song about wanting to fuck your partner.
 That’s not always a bad thing and this certainly isn’t the worst version of it Taylor has ever done (that honor still goes to “Dress”) but it also doesn’t really play into any of Taylor’s strengths.
 It feels like something Taylor did just to prove she could make the same shit everyone else is making rather than something that was truly special, and unique to her.
-If I want a cheap, shallow sex song, there’s many artists who have done much better iterations of it than “I Think He Knows.”
+If I want a cheap, shallow sex song, there are many artists who have done much better iterations of it than “I Think He Knows.”

-Then there are the songs that aren’t 100% BAD, but also kind of feel like relics of prior Taylor albums that detract from the so-called happy vibe this record was supposed to have.
+Then there are the songs that aren’t 100% BAD, but also kind of feel like relics of prior Taylor Swift albums that detract from the so-called happy vibe this record was supposed to have.
 “I Forgot That You Existed” is catchy enough, and I tend not to skip it when I shuffle the album.
 But ultimately, it’s still a song about beef with someone else and indifference towards that person.
 It’s an immature version of Taylor that may have “forgotten” a person, but also needs to go out of her way to make sure this subject knows how forgotten they are.
 Does such a sentiment really belong on an album that’s supposedly about how happy you are in your long-term, serious relationship?
 To make matters worse, this is the opening track.
 That means our first impression of Lover is a complete misrepresentation of what this album is really about.